Transfer balance cap

 - value of an income stream where the trustee has not complied with a commutation authority and as a result the income stream is no longer in retirement phase

-- value of an income stream where it failed to meet the pension or annuity standards in a year, and is therefore no longer in the retirement phase
+- value of an income stream where it failed to meet the pension or annuity standards in a year, and is therefore no longer an income stream (and as a result is no longer in the retirement phase)

 - amount of an excess transfer balance that cannot be commuted due to the non-commutable nature of the income stream